PlasmaPy/PlasmaPy/docs/contributing/coding_guide.rst

 A :term:`lite-function` is a lite-weight version of another `plasmapy` function that accepts numbers and NumPy_ arrays in assumed SI units.
-Lite-functions skip all validations and instead prioritize performance.
-Most lite-functions are defined in `plasmapy.formulary`.
+:term:`Lite-functions` skip all validations and instead prioritize performance.
+Most :term:`lite-functions` are defined in `plasmapy.formulary`.

 .. caution::

-   Unlike most `~plasmapy.formulary` functions, no validations are performed on the arguments provided to a lite-function for the sake of computational efficiency.
-When using lite-functions, it is vital to double-check your implementation!
+   Unlike most `~plasmapy.formulary` functions, no validations are performed on the arguments provided to a :term:`lite-function` for the sake of computational efficiency.
+When using :term:`lite-functions`, it is vital to double-check your implementation!

-Here is a minimal example of a lite-function ``function_lite`` that corresponds to ``function`` as would be defined in :file:`plasmapy/subpackage/module.py`.
+Here is a minimal example of a :term:`lite-function` ``function_lite`` that corresponds to ``function`` as would be defined in :file:`plasmapy/subpackage/module.py`.

 .. code-block:: python